DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 ## Install with Python

-Then, we need Python3 to install the server.
+We need Python3 to install the server.
 Check if it’s installed by going back to Powershell.
 Type in :

 `> python –-version`